 - We know that anxiety always accompanies trauma; and depression very often accompanies trauma too.

 - We know that trauma typically has to be treated with talk therapy.
 But talk therapy usually isn’t enough.
 Therapies that target and heal the body and the emotions are required for full healing and recovery.
-The best trauma therapy combines talk therapy with therapies that address the physical aspect of trauma.
+The best trauma therapy combines talk therapy with approaches that address the physical aspect of trauma.

 - We know that trauma is about an experience that was profoundly unsafe.
 That profoundly unsafe feeling carries on long after the traumatic event has ended.
 And so trauma treatment must first create a felt sense of safety in the therapy office.
 That is the therapist first task.